Translate:

 (Thich Nhat Hanh, No Mud, No Lotus: The Art of Transforming Suffering).

-At first, children, adolescents, and adults alike may find themselves stunned or disbelieving, as if reality itself has fractured.
-In the aftermath of a tragic event or loss, it can feel impossible to function normally at home, work, or school.
 Overwhelming waves of fear, anxiety, or depression may rise, disrupting our ability to connect with others and pulling us into isolation.
 Haunting recollections, nightmares, and intrusive flashbacks can invade, prompting us to steer clear of anything that might conjure memories of what happened.
 Sometimes we regress, or act in ways that feel foreign to ourselves.
 Our bodies may join the chorus of distress, bringing fatigue, hypersensitivity, difficulty focusing, a pounding heart,

 restlessness and irritability, unexplained aches,